bbauska/zombiePolitics/README.md

 ileged by the benefits of class, color, immigration status, and gender.
 How else to explain a national prison population that has grown from 200,000 in 1973 to slightly over 2.3 million in 2010? lt gets worse.
-The Bureau of _lustice Statistics reports that at the end of 2007 “over 7.3 million people were on probation, in or prison, or on parole-3.2 percent of all U.S. adult residents or 1 in every 31 adults.”2
+The Bureau of _lustice Statistics reports that at the end of 2007 "over 7.3 million people were on probation, in or prison, or on parole-3.2 percent of all U.S. adult residents or 1 in every 31 adults."2</p>

-As policing, containment, and imprisonment merge with the market-driven dic­ tates of casino capitalism, the reasons for and redress of misfortune are now placed entirely in the hands of isolated individuals.
+<p>As policing, containment, and imprisonment merge with the market-driven dic­
+tates of casino capitalism, the reasons for and redress of misfortune are now placed entirely in the hands of isolated individuals.
 As the circuitry of social control and power redefines the meaning of youth, particularly those marginalized by class and